Devagya97/EDA-Project-Python/README.md

 The dataset underwent a thorough cleaning process, including:

 Removing null values.
+convertion of datatype of reservation status date to datetime format.
 Dropping unnecessary columns.
 Removing outliers from the Average Daily Rate (ADR) column.